tendermint/tendermint/UPGRADING.md

 ### Using the updated p2p library

 The P2P library was reimplemented in this release.
-The new implementation is enabled by default in this version of Tendermint .
+The new implementation is enabled by default in this version of Tendermint.
 The legacy implementation is still included in this version of Tendermint as a backstop to work around unforeseen production issues.
 The new and legacy version are interoperable.
 If necessary, you can enable the legacy implementation in the server configuration file.